voluzi/cosmopilot/docs/02-usage/01-deploy-node.md

 - **Secrets**:
   - Secrets are created only when necessary and may include:
     - **Private Consensus Key**: Generated for validators (not created if [TmKMS is being used](11-tmkms)).
 If TmKMS is in use, an additional secret with the KMS identity is created.
-    - **Account Mnemonic**: Used with validators for starting a new network or submiting `create-validator` transaction.
+    - **Account Mnemonic**: Used with validators for starting a new network or submitting `create-validator` transaction.
 - **Service Monitors**: A `ServiceMonitor` is created to enable Prometheus to scrape metrics from the node.

 ::: warning Important